+Two BlackBoard will be created, one for your labbook and one for your code (trans.c file).
 If you have a better implementation, feel free to increase the version number and do another submission.

-2Because valgrind introduces many stack accesses that have nothing to do with your code, we have filtered out all stack accesses from the trace.
+&lt;sup>3Because valgrind introduces many stack accesses that have nothing to do with your code, we have filtered out all stack accesses from the trace.
 This is why we have banned local arrays and placed limits on the number of local variables.